veenachowdaryayyannagari/Machine-Learning-/README.md

 This repository is intended as a learning and demonstration project for applying machine learning techniques on classical datasets using Python’s scientific ecosystem.

-This version is ~340 words and GitHub-ready.

-Want me to also draft a one-liner tagline (like "End-to-end ML pipeline with ETL, scikit-learn, and visualization on benchmark datasets") for the top of your README?